[HISTORY: Adopted by the Mayor and Council of the City of Española 1-24-2012 by Ord. No. 2012-04. Amendments noted where applicable.]

 - Any person with a legal or equitable ownership interest in the structure.

-Owners of abandoned structures shall register such properties with the City and pay a monthly administration fee of not less than $35 per month.
+Owners of abandoned structures shall register such properties with the City and pay a monthly administration fee as specified in Chapter 171.
 The duty to register an abandoned structure shall not require prior notice to the owner by the City.
 Registration of an abandoned structure does not preclude the City from taking appropriate actions to secure the property or to issue orders to repair or abate dangerous, hazardous or unlawful conditions or from acting to eliminate an imminent hazard to public health and safety.
 The monthly administrative fee shall be in effect for the time during which such structure remains an abandoned structure.

 Fees under this section shall be established to support the services rendered by the City in the course of its duties related to abandoned structures.
 Failure to register an abandoned structure or pay the monthly registration fee shall be cause for penalties to be assessed and are criminal violations of this chapter.